 As described under ‘stable shareholder of KBC Group’, Cera and KBC Ancora act as a single party with regard to their rights and duties under the terms of the shareholders’ agreement signed between Cera, KBC Ancora, MRBB and the other permanent shareholders.

 Interwoven Boards of Directors

-Cera and KBC Ancora have the same two managing directors (A directors' at Almancora Société de gestion).
-What's more, the five B directors' are drawn from the Cera members’ movement.
+Cera and KBC Ancora have the same two managing directors (A directors’ at Almancora Société de gestion).
+What’s more, the B directors’ are drawn from the Cera members’ movement.
 More information about the directors.

 Cost-sharing agreement between KBC Ancora and Cera

 KBC Ancora and Cera entered into a cost-sharing agreement to enhance the cost-efficiency of both parties’ operations.
 A budget is drawn up annually, setting out the different costs within the cost-sharing agreement.
 KBC Ancora reimburses Cera for part of these costs every six months on a pro rata basis.
 Settlement then occurs at the end of each calendar year based on the actual costs.
 The following cost-billing percentages have applied since 1 January 2018:

 - Communication costs: 20%